 SMTP (Simple Mail Transfer Protocol) is one of the most popular protocols, which is used for electronic mail transfer.
 As it is very common and almost every computer user has at least one email address, SMTP traffic is full of unsolicited messages (spam).
 There are many negative aspects connected with the spam like excessive advertising, harassment and bandwidth consumption, just to name a few.
 Moreover, it is commonly used for phishing campaigns and malware spreading.
 In order to counteract, many spam detection methods were developed.
 These were mainly based on message contents (both text and files), blacklisting and network specific characteristics (for example frequency of TCP connections).
 Nowadays, huge amount of spam is transmitted by botnets.
 These can for example send spam directly to the destination mail server or by using open relay SMTP servers.
-In order to restrain botnets' spam campaigns, Gianluca Stringhini et. al. proposed novel spam mitigation method based on analysis of SMTP implementation (SMTP dialects).
+In order to restrain botnets' spam campaigns, Gianluca Stringhini et. al. proposed a novel spam mitigation method based on analysis of SMTP implementation (SMTP dialects).
 Although this idea is simple, it turned out to be very effective.
 Let us stop for a minute, as this moment seems to be perfect for the short SMTP reminder.
 In simple words, SMTP message transfer can be described as a conversation between client and the server.
 Some commands have to be exchanged between them, in order to deliver a message from the sender to the recipient.
 Typical process of the email transfer is presented below.

 Every command has to be finished with

-- EHLO (or HELO for not extended SMTP) – command used for client introduction.
+HELOfor non-extended SMTP) – command used for client introduction.

-- MAIL FROM– command used for sender specification.
+MAIL FROM– command used for sender specification.

-- RCPT TO– command used for recipient specification.
+RCPT TO– command used for recipient specification.

-- DATA– command used for declaration of the message.
+DATA– command used for declaration of the message.

-Now, we have a little quiz for you – what would SMTP server do, if we would like to type the
+Now, we have a little quiz for you – what would the SMTP server do, if we would like to type the

 At this point, it can be noticed that this solution is not only capable of spam detection.
 It may be also used for botnet fingerprinting.
-Having known the dialect used by specific botnet, we are able to map malicious conversation to the infected machine IP address.
+Having known the dialect used by specific botnet, we are able to map malicious conversation to the infected machine's IP address.

 We have decided to expand this method and proposed several extensions to the already developed solution: